variantstudios/frontrangefirerescue.co/_events/meet-the-6-fire-chief-candidates.md

 ---
-title: Meet the 6 Fire Chief Candidates!
+title: Come meet the 6 Fire Chief Candidates!
 description: >-
   The public is invited to listen to the candidates speak at 4:00 pm on May 14, 2019, at Grace Community Church, 2033 W South 1st St, Johnstown, CO.
 There